Monogram Tree Topper

 Paper Medallion Tree Topper

 For miniature trees, this paper topper is perfect.
-To make, cut holiday-color or pattern scrapbook paper to a 22x2-1/2-inch strip and accordion-fold along a scoring board.
+To make, cut pattern scrapbook paper to a 22x2-1/2-inch strip and accordion-fold along a scoring board.
 Gather into a fan shape and hot-glue the ends together to form a circle.
 Repeat this process with a smaller strip of solid-color paper.
 Using a round scallop punch, punch a tag from white cardstock and stamp a message with red ink.
 Layer the paper and adhere together using hot glue.
 Glue a strip of ribbon to the back of the paper to tie around the top of your tree.

 Musical Star Tree Topper